DISTANT SPREAD OF TOXIN EFFECT

 Patient Counseling Information

-Patients or caregivers should be advised to seek immediate medical care if swallowing, speech or respiratory disorders arise.
+Advise patients or caregivers to seek immediate medical care if swallowing, speech or respiratory disorders arise or existing symptoms worsen. [see WARNINGS AND PRECAUTIONS]

-Patients should be counseled that if loss of strength, muscle weakness, blurred vision, or drooping eyelids occur, they should avoid driving a car or engaging in other potentially hazardous activities.
+Advise patients if they develop any unusual symptoms such as loss of strength, muscle weakness, blurred vision, or drooping eyelids occur, they should avoid driving a car or engaging in other potentially hazardous activities. [see WARNINGS AND PRECAUTIONS]

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Genotoxicity studies have not been conducted for XEOMIN.
+Genotoxicity studies have not been conducted for DAXXIFY.

 Use In Specific Populations

-Safety and effectiveness of XEOMIN in patients less than 18 years of age have not been established [see WARNINGS AND PRECAUTIONS].
+Safety and effectiveness of DAXXIFY in patients less than 18 years of age have not been established.

-Excessive doses of XEOMIN may be expected to produce neuromuscular weakness with a variety of symptoms.
+Excessive doses of DAXXIFY may be expected to produce neuromuscular weakness with a variety of symptoms.
 Respiratory support may be required where excessive doses cause paralysis of the respiratory muscles.
-In the event of overdose, the patient should be medically monitored for symptoms of excessive muscle weakness or muscle paralysis [See WARNINGS AND PRECAUTIONS].
-Symptomatic treatment may be necessary.
+In the event of overdose, the patient should be medically monitored for symptoms or excessive muscle weakness or muscle paralysis. [see WARNINGS AND PRECAUTIONS] Symptomatic treatment may be necessary.

 Symptoms of overdose are not likely to be present immediately following injection.
 Should accidental injection or oral ingestion occur, the person should be medically supervised for several weeks for signs and symptoms of excessive muscle weakness or paralysis.

 In the event of overdose, antitoxin raised against botulinum toxin is available from the Centers for Disease Control and Prevention (CDC) in Atlanta, GA.
 However, the antitoxin will not reverse any botulinum toxin-induced effects already apparent by the time of antitoxin administration.
 In the event of suspected or actual cases of botulinum toxin poisoning, please contact your local or state Health Department to process a request for antitoxin through the CDC.
-If you do not receive a response within 30 minutes, please contact the CDC directly at 770-488-7100.
-More information can be obtained at http://www.cdc.gov/ncidod/srp/drugs/formulary.html#1a.
+If you do not receive a response within 30 minutes, please contact the CDC directly at 1-770-488-7100.

 Infection At Injection Site

-Use in patients with an infection at the injection site could lead to severe local or disseminated infection.
-XEOMIN is contraindicated in the presence of infection at the proposed injection site(s).
+DAXXIFY is contraindicated in the presence of infection at the proposed injection sites.

 Mechanism Of Action